elenaf9/RIOT-rs/examples/README.md

 ## Overview

-This directory contains example applications that showcase how to use RIOT-rs.
+This directory contains example applications that showcase how to use Ariel OS.

 - [benchmark/](./benchmark): how to use `benchmark()`
 - [embassy-net-udp/](./embassy-net-udp): UDP echo example